List of Tohoku Initiatives

 DJSF (Deutsch Japanisches Synergie Forum) Sanriku Fukkou

-research, students, volunteers, planning, Internationally operating NGO
+research, students, volunteers, planning, International Cooperation

 summer school, workcamps, symposium, sustainable rebuilding of Sanriku, renewable energy, passiv house, breakwater, seawalls, we want to build up confidence and assurance with NGOs in Sanriku, make plans together for a sustainable and egological urban management